Feature selection in simple neurons: how coding depends on spiking dynamics: Approximate STA for finite standard deviations

 \subsection{STA of the linear model}

-To find the STA for the linear model and to compare to numerical simulations, we move to discrete-time by defining $t=nh$ where $n$ is an integer and $h$ is the time step.
+To find the STA for the linear model and compare it to numerical simulations, we move to discrete time by defining $t=nh$, where $n$ is an integer and $h$ is the time step.
 For clarity of notation, we identify $v(t)=v(nh) \equiv v_n$.
-The linear model in equation \ref{eq:linear} is equivalently described by the backward transition probability distribution:
+The linear model in equation \ref{eq:linear} is equivalently described by the forward transition probability distribution:

-Also of use are the steady-state probability distribution, $p(v)$, given in equation \ref{eq:LinStead}, and the forward transition distribution, $p(v_n|v_{n-1})$:
+Also of use are the steady-state probability distribution, $p_L(v)$, given in equation \ref{eq:LinStead}, and the backward transition probability distribution, $p(v_{n}|v_{n+1})$, which can be derived with Bayes' rule:

+for small $\frac{h}{\tau_m}$.
+Notice that the linear model is statistically reversible \citep*{Weiss1975}: the backward transition distribution is the time reversal of the forward, \mbox{$v_n\rightleftarrows v_{n+1}$}.
 Since the model is linear, the STA follows from the spike-triggered voltage, $\bar{v}$, via:

 The spike-triggered voltages of the linear model can be found exactly with the following recipe.
 We start at the spike time, $t=0 \ (n=0)$---the first time for which $v>V_{th}$ and $\dot{v}>0$.

 The mean voltage at the spike time, $\bar{v}_0$, is given by: